mozilla/anodejsholidayseason/fully_loaded_node.md

 Finally, cost effective scaling of a computationally bound application can be achieved by leveraging on-demand cloud based computation resources.

 Multiple tiers in multiple colos with demand spun cloud servers changes the parameters of the scaling problem considerably while the goals remain the same.

+[Suggestion for the next two paragraphs, make them sound more inclusive and open to community input?]

 The future of `compute-cluster` may involve the ability to distribute work over multiple different tiers to maximally saturate available computation resources in times of load.
 This may work cross-colo to support geographically asymmetric bursts.
 This may involve the ability to leverage new hardware that's demand spun at some trusted cloud compute provider…
 Or we may solve the problem a different way!